EmmaDawsonDev/tdd-meetup/README.md

     - Card displays message that event has already happened ✅

 - As a website user I want to be able to find past and present meetups by date so I can quickly filter by dates I know I am able to attend
-    - There is a date filter on the main page
+    - There is a date filter on the main page ✅
-    - The date filter is rendered on the page
+    - The date filter is rendered on the page ✅
-    - Dates can be chosen in the past and future
+    - Dates can be chosen in the past and future ✅
-    - Choosing a date filters the meetups to just the specific date and renders a filtered list on the page
+    - Choosing a date filters the meetups to just the specific date and renders a filtered list on the page ✅
+    - If no dates match a 'no matches found' message is rendered ✅

 - As a website user I want to be able to undo any filters and searches I do so that I can see all meetups again
-    - The search string and date filter string have a cross beside them
+    - The search string and date filter string have a cross beside them ✅
+    - Clicking the search string button removes the search filter ✅
-    - Clicking the cross removes the filter
+    - Clicking the date button removes the date filter ✅
+    - There is a remove all filters button which clears both search and date ✅

 - As a website user I want to be able to see time, date and location of upcoming meetups so that I know when and how to attend
     - Meetup card displays time, date and location